 Our missionaries are normal people from all walks of life who have dedicated their lives to serving and following Jesus wherever He calls them.
 Want to meet them?
 Check out our Missionary Directory.

-At Word of Life Hungary Joshua will teach the students in the Bible Institute.
-Both Joshua and Haleigh will minister to the students; meeting with them regularly, having Bible studies with them, and mentoring them.
+At Word of Life Hungary Joshua teaches the students in the Bible Institute.
+Both Joshua and Haleigh minister to the students; meeting with them regularly, having Bible studies with them, and mentoring them.

 I was born into a Christian family with parents who are involved in ministry.
 I grew up believing the gospel and being involved in church.
 I even thought that maybe the Lord had called me to missions.
 However, I often struggled with anxiety and depression, and began finding ways to deal with those emotions that were unbiblical.
 I ended up walking away from the Lord in High School, but found it very empty.
 I was expelled from my High School my senior year, which began a process that resulted in me coming back to the Lord.
 I found in Him the joy and peace I had been seeking.
 While I had walked away from the Lord, I had never really stopped believing that Christ had died for my sins and that God has raised Him from the dead.
-However, when I cam back to the Lord, I discovered how that truth could empower my life here and now.
+However, when I came back to the Lord, I discovered how that truth could empower my life here and now.
 I began attending Bible College and discovered that I loved to teach and preach.
 God has given me opportunities to use the gift of teaching in many different settings.
 I always enjoyed the opportunities I had to teach overseas.
-My wife and I have been praying about what God would have for us when we graduated seminary.
-We had the opportunity to come and serve at WOL Hungary.
-We believe this is the place where God is leading our family.
-We are so excited to come serve with WOL Hungary where I will teach in the Bible Institute and we will minister to the students there!
+My wife and I prayed about what God had for us when we graduated seminary.
+We believe WOL Hungary is the place where God lead our family.
+We are privileged to serve with WOL Hungary where we minister to students and I teach in the Bible Institute!

 When I was a child, I knew about God, but I didn't think much about it.
 It was what most of the grown-ups believed, and it explained a lot of questions about life and the world.
 But when I went to middle school I started to question the existence of God.
 By the time I got into high school, I was an atheist.